-1. Decide how you want to carry.
+1. When choosing a concealed carry holster, decide how you want to carry.

 Or rather, what’s the best fit for you—which unfortunately means you might have to try out a holster that ends up not suiting you.
 That’s okay!
-For a while I carried a Kydex holster that had a wide belt clip, but put the grip of my pistol about 1.5 inches away from my body.
+For a while, I carried a Kydex holster that had a wide belt clip but put the grip of my pistol about 1.5 inches away from my body.

 Once you find a style that suits you, you’ll be able to narrow down your search.